 - 6. Efforts to Obtain Competition: Not applicable.
 Per authorities cited above, these types of agreements are limited to either the servicing gas or electric utilities, or both. - 7.
 Actions to Increase Competition: Not applicable.
 Per authorities cited above, these types of agreements are limited to either the servicing gas or electric utilities, or both. - 8.
 Market Research: Not applicable.
 Per authorities cited above, these types of agreements are limited to either the servicing gas or electric utilities, or both. - 9.
 Interested Sources: Not applicable.
-Per authorities cited above, these types of agreements are limited to either the servicing gas or electric utilities, or both.

-10. Other Facts:
+Per authorities cited above, these types of agreements are limited to either the servicing gas or electric utilities, or both. - 10.
+Other Facts: - 11.
+Technical Certification: I certify that the supporting data under my cognizance which are included in the justification are accurate and complete to the best of my knowledge and belief.

+Name: Date:

-Title Date:
+Title

 Signature:

-cify that the supporting data under my cognizance which e accurate and complete to the best of my knowledge and
+Requirements Certification: I certify that are included in the justification are accubelief. nat the supporting data under my cognizance which curate and complete to the best of my knowledge and

 Name: Title Date:

-the Government for contracts issu ination: I hereby determine that the anticipated cost to used under this BOA action will be fair and reasonable.
+Signature: Fair and Reasonable Cost Determinati the Government for contracts issued u basis for this determination is ion: I hereby determine that the anticipated cost to Inder this BOA action will be fair and reasonable.
 The

-the best of my knowledge and belief.
-Name: Title Signature:

-Approv /al

-nar and the fun me) authority for energy and water conservat other than full and open competition basis, p prove the establishment of the BOA with (Utility tion and demand side management services on ursuant to the authority of 10 U.S.C.
-2913, and 8 109th Congress), subject to the availability of scribed have otherwise been authorized for

 Name: Title Date:

+Signature:

+Name:

+14. Contracting Officer Certification: I certify that this justification is accurate and complete to the best of my knowledge and belief.

+Name: Title

+Signature:

+Approval

+Based on the foregoing justification, I hereby approve the establishment of the BOA with (Utility name) authority for energy and water conservation and demand side management services on another than full and open competition basis, pursuant to the authority of 10 U.S.C.
+2913, and the Energy Policy Act of 2005 (Public Law 109-58 109th Congress), subject to the availability of funds, and provided that the services herein described have otherwise been authorized for acquisition.

+Name: Date: Title

 Signature: